SystemsApproach/book/preface.rst

   Internet’s continuous evolution, and the opportunity for innovation this represents.

-- We distil the important principles of network design in a series of *Key Takeaways* throughout the book.
+- We distill the important principles of network design in a series of *Key Takeaways* throughout the book.
 Each takeaway is a concise statement of either a general system design rule or a fundamental networking concept, drawing on the examples presented in the